oracle/terraform-provider-oci/website/docs/d/ons_notification_topic.html.markdown

 * `etag` - For optimistic concurrency control.
 See `if-match`.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `name` - The name of the topic.
+* `short_topic_id` - A unique short topic Id.
+This is used only for SMS subscriptions.
 * `state` - The lifecycle state of the topic.
 * `time_created` - The time the topic was created.
 * `topic_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the topic.